Amirtesh/Pytorch-Torchify/README.md

 - Plotting of R² score (for regression)
 - Metrics method to easily evaluate model performance

+## Installation

+To use this library, download the TorchKit folder containing the ImageClassifier.py and TabularData.py files.
+Place the folder in site packages folder of your python environment.

 ## Usage

 1. **Inherit from TorchKit classes:**